Photo showing a group of yellow spheres in different sizes suspended in mid-air against a yellow background.

 While you can't predict when volatility will strike, there are things you can do to help stay on the path to long-term success.
 It's about focusing on things within your control like:

 • Diversifying your portfolio.
 Investing across different asset classes, sectors, and geographical regions can help reduce the impact of market risk on overall investment returns.
-ETFs or funds that seek to track broad market indexes offer a great way to get broad exposure to the entire U.S. and International stock and bond market.
+ETFs (exchange-traded funds) or mutual funds that seek to track broad market indexes offer a great way to get broad exposure to the entire U.S. and international stock and bond markets.

 • Rebalancing your portfolio.
 When one asset class is doing better than others, your portfolio could become unaligned with your target asset allocation.
 To ensure your portfolio stays aligned with your risk tolerance and asset allocation, we recommend checking it at least once a year.
 And if your mix is off by at least 5 percentage points, consider rebalancing so you don't drift off course.